seanho00/fire/slides/slides.md

 And so it happens.

 [55](# "ref")
-And when you see the south wind blowing, you say,<br>
+And when you see the south wind blowing, <br>
-‘There will be scorching heat,’ and it happens.
+you say, ‘There will be scorching heat,’ <br>
+and it happens.

 [Luke 12:49-59 (ESV) (p.4/6)](# "ref")